sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 represents

 >    The `represents` Claim, if applicable, identifies the represented Service Consumer on behalf of which the End-User intends to authenticate.
+Any Client MUST be able to process `represents` Claims.
+As an exceptions a `represents` Claims MAY be ignored, if and only if the explicitly agreed upon before hand that no Representation will be provided.

 ## Discovery
 Client SHOULD use OpenID Provider discovery to avoid manual configuration and risk